SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/README.md

 **Note:** The 'state' topic will always publish the fastest rate.
 All other topics publish either at a slower rate or at the same rate, even if a faster rate is specified in the launch file.
 Actions always publish at the same rate as the 'state'.

+**Note:** There is also a namespace.
+It is recommended to set the model name as the namespace when using a single gripper.
+If you use multiple grippers of the same model, you can also utilize different namespaces.

 # ROS-Node
 This section demonstrates the capabilities of the driver and provides instructions on how to utilize it.